 The first step to moving from on-premise software to a cloud ITSM is to understand the role of cloud-based ITSM to your IT department.
 Secondly, you should find out the types of businesses that utilize cloud ITSM systems.

-The third thing to consider when moving to ITSM tools in the clouds is to compare what on-premise management offers your business vs. what cloud-based ITSM promise.
+The third thing to consider when moving to ITSM tools in the clouds is to compare what on-premise management offers your business vs. what cloud-based IT Service Management promises.

 The last issue to worry about is how to move data into a new IT environment.
 What is more?
 Read on to find out.